mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 ## Custom rendering

-If the column used to display the aggregation have a `renderCell` property, the aggregated cell will call it with a `params.aggregation` object to let you decide how you want to render it.
+If the column used to display aggregation have a `renderCell` property, the aggregated cell will call it with a `params.aggregation` object to let you decide how you want to render it.

 This object contains a `hasCellUnit` which lets you know if the current aggregation has the same unit as the rest of the column's data—for instance, if your column is in `$`, is the aggregated value is also in `$`?